Back to writing

 TL;DR

 I migrated this site from Create React App to Next.js 14 using the App Router, and wired up an MDX pipeline so I can write blog posts as plain files in content/blog/.
-This post is the canary that proves the new routing works end to end.
+This post is a proof of concept.

 Why move off CRA?